Infineon/mtb-example-pmg1-8-bit-saradc-basic/README.md

 <img src = "images/sar-adc-block-diagram.png" width = "700"/>

-The 8-bit SAR ADC block allows the selection of the reference voltage (Vref) from two sources as shown in **Figure 2**.
+The 8-bit SAR ADC block allows the selection of the reference voltage (Vref) from two sources, as shown in **Figure 2**.

 - **PMG1-S0, PMG1-S1, PMG1-S3, and EVAL_PMG1_B1_DRP MCUs:** Either Vref = 2.0 V (Bandgap reference) or VDDD (3.3 V)

-- **PMG1-S2 MCU:** Only Vref = VDDD (3.3 V) because the RefGen block is absent on PMG1-S2
+- **PMG1-S2 MCU:** Only Vref = VDDD (3.3 V) because the RefGen block is absent in PMG1-S2

 An external voltage applied through a GPIO pin is routed to the **analog_in1 (amux_a)** input line of the multiplexer using high speed I/O matrix (HSIOM).
-The multiplexer then routes this analog signal to the input of the SAR ADC.
+The multiplexer then routes this analog signal to the SAR ADC input.

 The `ADC_VREF` macro in the *main.c* file is used to switch the ADC reference voltage value on PMG1-S0, PMG1-S1, PMG1-S3, and EVAL_PMG1_B1_DRP devices.
 By default, 2.0 V is selected as the reference voltage as indicated by the macro value `CY_USBPD_ADC_VREF_PROG`.
 To switch the reference voltage to VDDD (3.3 V), the macro value is replaced by `CY_USBPD_ADC_VREF_VDDD`.

 - The **USB-C Power Delivery 0** block is enabled under the 'Peripherals' tab in the Device Configurator to allow the usage of the 8-bit SAR ADC which is an integral part of the USBPD block.
-Note that under the 'Inputs' section, **Clock SAR** is assigned with '8 bit Divider 2 clk' with a suitable divider value, resulting in a 1 MHz clock frequency applied to the 8-bit SAR ADC as shown in **Figure 3**.
+Note that under the "Inputs" section, **Clock SAR** is assigned with "8 bit Divider 2 clk" with a suitable divider value, resulting in a 1 MHz clock frequency applied to the 8-bit SAR ADC, as shown in **Figure 3**.

   **Figure 3.
 8-bit SAR ADC enabled under USB-C Power Delivery 0 block**